andrew/ultimate-awesome/README.md

 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
+- [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
+Featuring the Fiery Meter of AWSome.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-go](https://github.com/correia-jpv/fucking-awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [Awesome_Manipulation](https://github.com/curieuxjy/Awesome_Manipulation) - Awesome Manipulation .
 - [awesome-javascript](https://github.com/Cyanhall/awesome-javascript) - Better Awesome JavaScript List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.